T

 landmark

-A stunning Lutheran church known for its massive dome, inspired by St. Peter's Basilica in Rome.
-Offers panoramic views of the city from its dome on select days (check schedule).
+A stunning Lutheran church famous for its massive dome, inspired by St. Peter's Basilica in Rome.
+Offers panoramic city views from its tower (seasonal opening).

 3. Afternoon